Riot Material

 David Lynch’s The Amputee

-July 13, 2017 By C von Hassett 2 Comments
+July 13, 2017 By C von Hassett

 1973.
 David Lynch had been shooting Eraserhead for roughly one year when he ran out of cash.
 The film was suddenly and indefinitely on hold.
 It was, he says, “a depressing time.”
-Yet it was also this time that the American Film Institute asked a friend of his, Fred, to shoot a test using two different black and white video stocks to determine which stock was best, because, as Lynch tells it, “they were going to buy a bunch.”
+Yet it was also at this time that the American Film Institute asked a friend of his, Fred, to shoot a test using two different black and white video stocks to determine which stock was best, because, as Lynch tells it, “they were going to buy a bunch.”
 Lynch says when he heard AFI was buying video tapes, “it gave me a sadness, and I worried they were going to have to change the name of the place” (from American Film Institute to American Video Institute).
 “So I looked at Fred, and I got an idea, and I said, um, ‘Fred, does it matter what you shoot?’
 And he said, ‘Well, what are you talking about?’
 And I said, ‘Could you shoot anything you want?
 Twice.
 One with one stock and one with the other, and go like that, for the test?’
 And he said, ‘Well, I don’t see why not.’
 So I said, ‘Could I write something and make something for tomorrow?’
 And he said, ‘Okay.’”

 That evening Lynch wrote The Amputee.
 The next day he shot this video: